-For ozone, the global mortality burden increases in all RCPs through 2050 to between 1.84 and 2.60 million deaths/year, and then it decreases slightly for RCP8.5 and substantially for the other RCPs, ranging between 1.09 and 2.36 million deaths/year in 2100.
-The increase can be explained by the rise in the baseline mortality rates for chronic respiratory diseases magnified by the increase in exposed population, while the decline is likely mostly related to the decrease in concentrations, slightly countered by further population growth (Figure 8).
-The global burden of mortality from PM{2.5} shows a declining trend for all RCPs from 2030 to 2100, peaking between 2.4 and 2.6 million deaths/year in 2030 then declining to between 0.56 and 1.55 million deaths/year in 2100, except for RCP6.0 which peaks in 2050 (3.50 million deaths/year) before declining considerably.
-For PM{2.5}, the increase in exposed population and the decline in concentrations have a much greater effect than changes in baseline mortality rates (Figure 9).
+and 1.55 million deaths year-1 in 2100, except for RCP6.0 which peaks in 2050 (3.50 million deaths year-1) before declining considerably.
+For PM2.5, the increase in exposed population and the decline in concentrations have a much greater effect than changes in baseline mortality rates (Fig. 9).
 These results are similar to those of Apte et al. (2015) who report a stronger effect of projected demographic trends in India and China in 2030 than of changes in baseline mortality rates.
-Our estimates for the global burden of PM{2.5} mortality in 2050 (between 1.82 and 3.50 million deaths/year for the four RCPs) are considerably lower than those of Lelieveld et al. (2015) (5.87 million deaths / year for IHD+STROKE+COPD+LC), likely due to the assumption in the RCP scenarios of further regulations on air pollutants, while the Business-As-Usual scenario of Lelieveld et al. (2015) does not assume regulations beyond those currently defined.
+Our estimates for the global burden of PM2.5 mortality in 2050 (between 1.82 and 3.50 million deaths year-1 for the four RCPs) are considerably lower than those of Lelieveld et al. (2015) (5.87 million deaths year-1 for IHD+STROKE+COPD+LC), likely due to the assumption in the RCP scenarios of further regulations on air pollutants, while the Business-As-Usual scenario of Lelieveld et al. (2015) does not assume regulations beyond those currently defined.

-To help explain differences between the trends in future global burden (Figures 8 and 9) and in future mortality relative to 2000 (Figures 1 and 4), we estimate the future global burden for two cases: Case A - using 2000 concentrations relative to 1850 and present-day population but future baseline mortality rates; and Case B - using 2000 concentrations relative to 1850 but future population and baseline mortality rates.
-Case A reflects the effect of future baseline mortality rates on the global burden, if concentrations in future years were maintained at 2000 levels, while Case B reflects the combined effect of population and baseline mortality rates, i.e. it is identical to Case A except that population changes.
-The difference between the global burden for each RCP and Case B reflects the effects of changes in future air pollutant concentrations, and nearly equals future mortality relative to 2000 concentrations in Figures 1 and 4.
-However, Cases A and B are calculated for all 14 models for ozone and 6 models for PM{2.5} (since all models reported air pollutant concentrations in 2000), while future mortality relative to 2000 is calculated for the models that report each scenario/year.
+To help explain differences between the trends in future global burden (Figs. 8 and 9) and in future mortality relative to 2000 (Figs. 1 and 4), we estimate the future global burden for two cases: Case A, using 2000 concentrations relative to 1850 and present-day population but future baseline mortality rates; and Case B, using 2000 concentrations relative to 1850 but future population and baseline mortality rates.
+Case A reflects the effect of future baseline mortality rates on the global burden, if concentrations in future years were maintained at 2000 levels, while Case B reflects the combined effect of population and baseline mortality rates, i.e., it is identical to Case A except that population changes.
+The difference between the global burden for each RCP and Case B reflects the effects of changes in future air pollutant concentrations and nearly equals future mortality relative to 2000 concentrations in Figs. 1 and 4.
+However, cases A and B are calculated for all 14 models for ozone and 6 models for $PM{2.5}$ (since all models reported air pollutant concentrations in 2000), while future mortality relative to 2000 is calculated for the models that report each scenario/year.